 Earlier this month, we announced that Connectria has, once again, passed all of its third-party certifications.
-For a complete list and a high-level look at each of these certifications, you can refer to our recent post: Know Your Audit Reports.
+Check out our recent article for a complete list and a high-level look at each of these certifications.

 Is HITRUST a regulation?

-HITRUST (Health Information Trust Alliance) is a not-for-profit organization chartered in 2007 whose mission is to help organizations safeguard their data and mitigate data security risks.
+Firstly, HITRUST is a not-for-profit organization chartered in 2007.
+Its mission is to help organizations safeguard their data and mitigate data security risks.
 The executive board of the organization is comprised of leaders from some of the largest healthcare organizations in the industry.

 HITRUST’s Common Security Framework (CSF) is a set of prescriptive controls that cover several industry standards, including ISO 27001 and HIPAA.
 So, HITRUST is not a regulation, and compliance/certification is not mandated.
 However, HITRUST certification offers a great deal of value to organizations that need to comply with HIPAA.